Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 The implosion itself was so globally consuming that a lot of people assume the accountability story has already been written.
-It has not.
+For a while, it had not.

 The immediate facts are well known: Titan lost contact during a descent to the Titanic wreck and was later determined to have suffered a catastrophic implosion, killing all five people aboard.
 What faded more quickly was the machinery of the investigation.
 The U.S. Coast Guard opened a Marine Board of Investigation, one of its highest-level inquiries, and in 2024 it held hearings examining OceanGate's design choices, safety culture, regulatory posture, and internal warnings.